 The payment of a railroad retirement annuity can be affected by entitlement to social security benefits, as well as certain other government benefits.
-Such dual entitlement, if not reported to the Railroad Retirement Board (RRB), can result in benefit overpayments which have to be repaid, sometimes with interest and penalties.
-The following questions and answers describe how the RRB adjusts railroad retirement benefits for annuitants who are also eligible for social security benefits and/or other benefit payments.
+Such dual entitlement, if not reported to the Railroad Retirement Board (RRB), can result in annuity overpayments which have to be repaid, sometimes with interest and penalties.
+The following questions and answers describe how the RRB adjusts the railroad retirement annuities of individuals who are also eligible for social security benefits and/or other benefit payments.

-1. How are dual benefits paid to persons entitled to both railroad retirement and social security benefits?
+1. How are dual benefits paid to a person entitled to both a railroad retirement annuity and a social security benefit?

 If a railroad retirement annuitant is also awarded a social security benefit, the Social Security Administration determines the amount of the social security benefit due, but a combined monthly dual benefit payment should, in most cases, be issued by the RRB after the railroad retirement annuity has been reduced by the amount of the social security benefit.